OlegCinema/RMBot/README.md

 # Installation
 You can install it using `git clone https://github.com/OlegCinema/RMBot.git` and then execute `npm install` to get all requirements.
-After that, configure config.json (see comments) and run using `node bot.js`.
+After that, configure config.json (see comments) and run using `npm start`.
 Also, don't forget to create your bot app on Discord Dev Portal.

-The bot uses **Redis Storage** for storing data, so it's required.
+The bot uses **Sqlite** for storing data, so it's required.

 # Using
 See how to use it on Gist: [Guide](https://gist.github.com/OlegCinema/a91471cd33ffafa2f773ca81ea446c57).